 But what if one series is fired with the hand held high in the hand and the next series the hand is slightly lower in the grip?
 This will alter the recoil characteristics of the pistol like in the machine rest and cause group shifts.
 Not only high and low positions on the grip but having the hand too far around the grip or not far enough around so the recoil is coming straight up the arm and into the shoulder.

-Again, each hand position will give you a "group" but if this hand position changes slightly from shot to shot and series, it will cause shots shifts all over the target.
-Take an event like Service/wa1500.
+Again, each hand position will give you a "group" but if this hand position changes slightly from shot to shot and series, it will cause group shifts all over the target.
+Take an event such as Service/wa1500.
 Prone position is usually a central group.
 Sitting/kneeling is where the groups tend to change slightly, sometimes high.
 This is because of the change in grip pressure and recoil is generally greater in sitting/kneeling as there is little support for the pistol such as prone and the barricades.

 The diagrams below show the likely group shifts and what may cause them.